misd-service-development/drupal-cambridge-theme/README.md

 - Set the 'Block description' to something descriptive (eg 'Page title').
 - Set the text format to 'PHP Code'.
 - Set the region to 'Page Title' for the University of Cambridge theme.
-- Add '&lt;front&gt;' to the 'Show block on specific pages' settings.
+- Add '&lt;front&gt;' to the 'Show block on specific pages' settings (making sure that the 'All pages except those listed' option is selected).
 - Click 'Save block'.

 Optional module integration